Gladys Knight Performs Aretha Franklin Tribute at 2018 American Music Awards

 The singer performed a touching rendition of "Amazing Grace", "Mary Don't You Weep" and other gospel songs with Ledisi, Mary Mary, Donnie McClurkin and Cece Winans.

-The singers had the crowd up on their feet, clapping and dancing for the duration of their tribute to the Goddess of Soul and even Camila Cabellowas spotted getting into the soulful tribute.
+The performer's had the crowd up on their feet, clapping and dancing for the duration of their tribute to the Goddess of Soul.

 Following the news of her death, her family released a statement that read: "In one of the darkest moments of our lives, we are not able to find the appropriate words to express the pain in our heart.
 We have lost the matriarch and rock of our family.
 The love she had for her children, grandchildren, nieces, nephews, and cousins knew no bounds."